How to Update InvoiceNinja v.5 on VM/bare metal

 • cd /path/to/invoiceninja

-• (select and copy the link for the ZIP file of the latest release from Github - that is the latest as of writing this guide)
+• (select and copy the link for the tarball of the latest release from Github - that is the latest as of writing this guide.
+You could also download the react only version instead of the full version with Flutter.)

 Update ownership